3 feet of rain sets up 4th round of flood misery for Sydney

 State Emergency Services Commissioner Carlene York said strong winds had toppled trees, damaging rooves and blocking roads.
 She advised against unnecessary travel.

-Repeated flooding was taking a toll on members of a riverside community southwest of Sydney, said Mayor Theresa Fedeli of the Camden municipality on the Nepean River.
+Repeated flooding was taking a toll on members of a riverside community southwest of Sydney, said Mayor Theresa Fedeli of the Camden municipality where homes and businesses were inundated by the Nepean River over Sunday night.

 “It’s just devastating.
 They just keep on saying ‘devastating, not again,’” Fedeli said.